 Alas, there are no clear answers.
 Lacking a consistent way to define men and women hamstrings the proceedings from the outset.
 When examining the performance differences between men’s and women’s divisions, confounders in the data abound.
 Teasing out the physiological and psychosocial components of the differences we observe is not yet possible.
 Even the role of testosterone, which is one of the mostly widely utilized performance enhancing drugs and thought to be the primary arbiter of the gender gap in sports, becomes less clear when looking at the research.
 Lastly, there is a paucity of research into how athletic performance changes when an individual transitions between genders.

 This handwringing is not simply an equivocation.
 A scientific consensus does not yet exist regarding the differences between genders, let alone how to define those genders.
 Because of this uncertainty, rules and policies that encourage inclusion of transgender athletes represent the best balance among the imperfect choices available.
-Specifically, allowing male-to-female transgender athletes to compete in the division of their choice within sport should be not be considered prima facie disadvantageous to other women competitors, though this will need to be considered on a sport-by-sport basis.
+Specifically, allowing male-to-female transgender athletes to compete in the division of their choice within sport should not be considered prima facie disadvantageous to other women competitors, though this will need to be considered on a sport-by-sport basis.
 This situation could potentially change or be clarified with further research and we would adjust our recommendations if such findings became available.
-For now, allowing transgender athletes to compete in their chosen division is prudent.
+For now, developing clear and equitable division eligibility policies and subsequently, allowing transgender athletes to compete in the appropriate division is prudent.

 Special thanks to Tom Campitelli and Dr. Austin Baraki for their contributions to this article.
 The article is of much higher quality with their involvement and I am grateful for their time and skills.